|

 value.
 The course sessions will be conducted live

-and online.
-Click the link for details about the
+Click the link for details about the learning goals,

-learning goals, topics, and the materials you will
+topics, and the materials you will receive.
+Remember

-receive.
-Remember that the special member rate is
+that the special member rate is only available by

-shortly.
+future class dates.
 PMP Study Group: For the study group that meets in support of those who are preparing for the Project Management Professional (PMP®) Exam, follow the link for group details, including time, location and group format.
 Email Irene Kondrar, irene.kondrar@gmail.com.
 A virtual link will be provided with the RSVP.
-PhD Research Study: Click the link for additional details and how you can participate your valuable time and feedback for research in relationships between Construction Project Managers' Leadership Styles and Critical Success Factors of a Project's Outcome: A Quantitative Correlational Study.
-The purpose of this study is to learn more about construction project management success and if there is a statistically significant difference between leadership styles and construction project outcomes.
-The potential benefits of this study will aid the construction project management industry in developing tools to improve leadership and project success.
-Click above to the PMINJ chapter page that hosts the link to the Survey and its minimal qualifications.
-PMINJ Social Media: Have an event to highlight via these social channels, send your content / event to: socialmedia@pminj.org.
+PMINJ Social Media: Do you have an event to highlight via these social channels, send your content/event to: michelle.morse@pminj.org.
 Job Search Support:

 Work Search Buddy: